cakephp/docs/en/tutorials-and-examples/cms/authentication-plugin.rst

 before to handle all these steps.
 Now the logic is divided into specific classes and the authentication process happens before your controller layer.
-First it checks if the user is authenticated (based in the configuration you provided) and injecting the user and the authentication results in the request for further reference.
+First it checks if the user is authenticated (based in the configuration you provided) and injecting the user and the authentication results into the request for further reference.

 In you Application class add the following code::